djo/query-context-aware-learning-to-rank/README.md

 # Query Context-Aware Sequential Ranking

-Provides implementations and evaluations of a query context-aware learning-to-rank model for sequential recommendation.
+This project, implemented by the authors for the paper [Efficient and Effective Query Context-Aware Learning-to-Rank Model for Sequential Recommendation](https://arxiv.org/abs/2507.03789), provides the implementation and evaluation of a query-context-aware learning-to-rank model for sequential recommendation.
+The model enhances recommendation accuracy by incorporating the user's target query context into the ranking with the CLM modeling.

 ## Folder structure